 8. Joseph Sandwiches

-The tiny kitchen in this small shop (located on the same street as Feraidoon) manages to serve out a surprisingly large number of sandwiches in one day.
-The Olivier Salad sandwich is one of my favorites in Tehran, though Joseph is also very famous for its cold-cuts sandwiches.
-Do not be surprised if the guy ahead of you in the queue orders 30 sandwiches.
+The tiny kitchen in this small shop (situated on the same street as Feraidoon) manages to serve out a surprisingly large number of sandwiches in one day.
+The Olivier Salad sandwich is one of my favourites in Tehran, though Joseph is also very famous for its cold-cuts sandwiches.
+Don’t be surprised if the guy ahead of you in the queue orders 30 sandwiches.
 Those are typical Joseph clients.

-This is a very small restaurant, although you would not know it from the number of people crammed inside.
-Khoshbin, which is located on Saadi street just past Manoochehri Street, is usually referred to as Hassan Rashti.
-On my many visits I never met Hassan and do not really know if he exists at all, but the authenticity of the Rashti food is beyond doubt.
+This is a very small restaurant, although you wouldn’t know it from the number of people crammed inside.
+Khoshbin, which is situated on Saadi street just past Manoochehri Street, is usually referred to as Hassan Rashti.
+On my many visits I never met Hassan and don’t really know if he exists at all, but the authenticity of the Rashti food is beyond doubt.
 Try the salty fish eggs and walnut for starter and then order everything else on the menu.
 Its that good.

 Some of the foods on this list are rather unhealthy and not for everyone’s taste.
 Khosravi serves an Iranian adaptation of the deep fried Russian Pirozhki and offers them with a variety of stuffings such as sweet cream, potato and meat.
 It is located on Jomhuri Street just before the Hafez intersection.
 If you go there take a cab because apart from beating the traffic you’ll want to walk off those tasty calories.

 11. Moby Dick